Brayden Schenn Game Preview: Blues vs. Golden Knights

 Schenn Season Stats Insights

-- In seven of 23 games this year, Schenn has recorded a point, and three of those games included multiple points.
+- Schenn has a point in seven of 24 games this year, with multiple points in three of them.

-- Schenn has posted an assist in a game five times this year in 23 games played, including multiple assists once.
+- In five of 24 games this year, Schenn has had an assist, including one match with at least two.

-- Schenn has an implied probability of 47.6% to exceed his point total based on the odds.
+- The implied probability is 48.8% that Schenn hits the over on his points prop total based on the odds.

-- There is an implied probability of 32.3% of Schenn going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Schenn going over his assist prop bet, based on the odds, is 33.9%.

 Sign up for Underdog fantasy today.